 It’s called Tapestry because of the presence of the tapestry cards, which are initially used when you advance from the era, granting you cool benefits.
 Beyond this, I think the name is of little importance.
 It is described as “a game of civilizations.”
 Yes, there are civilizations, you make them prosper, but the name of the game I still don’t see much sense.
 I think the theme goes quite unnoticed really.

 HYPE (Excitement, Replayability):

-To conclude this section, I mention that there are unbalanced tapestry cards, whose effects give quite abusive advantages.
+There are unbalanced tapestry cards, whose effects give quite abusive advantages.
 At first they do not determine who will win, but that does not mean that my opinion is that they are highly destructive.
 The same thing happens with civilizations.